max90727/Nodejs-and-ajax/README.md

 1. Start index.js in terminal: node index.js;

 2. open test.html in browser and click link to check ajax request to nodejs server

+two kinds of data type are provided in this test project: JSONP and JSON